 Mileage allowance.
 Sometimes, you hear a term and all you have are questions.
 What is a mileage allowance?
 How can it affect my company?
 What company does it work best with?
 Should my company be using it?
 The world of business vehicle programs is complicated.
 But we’ve explained all sorts of complicated topics, from oil trends to the IRS rate and other vehicle programs.
 We’re here to help answer your questions.
 So, first things first:

 That depends on the kind of vehicle program you currently have.
 A mileage allowance program is meant to ensure that employers reimburse their employees at the IRS business mileage standard for one main reason.
+It never hurts to know a little more about your options and how they compare with your current program.
 Reimbursements at the IRS business mileage standard are non-taxable.

 A mileage allowance can be seen as a saving measure when compared with car allowances.
 Companies using car allowance programs pay their mobile workers generally the same amount each month.
 But these car allowances, also referred to as flat allowances, lose money to taxes with each reimbursement.
 By switching from a flat allowance to a mileage allowance, companies would remove tax waste that affects both the employer and employee.